robheeren2002/NLP/README.md

 Afterwards,  run the command:
 streamlit run app.py in your command window.
 The application should now be launched.

-Make sure all dependencies are installed.
+Make sure all dependencies from the requirements.txt are installed.